James-Li-t/port2026/README.md

 - **Typography**: Geist Sans and Geist Mono from Google Fonts
 - **Animations**: Spring easing `[0.34, 1.56, 0.76, 1]` for smooth transitions

-## 📄 License

-This project is open source and available under the MIT License.

----
-*Disclaimer: This website was 67% vibecoded.*